derberg/docker-golang-hot-reload/README.md

 ## Vendor directory case

 Fresh is awesome, but every tool has some limits.
 For Fresh it is `vendor` directory with your dependencies.
-You need to exclude it by putting below config file in the root of your project:
+You need to exclude it by putting below config file (`runner.conf`) in the root of your project:

 ```
 root:              .